 What are the tax benefits of homeownership?

 The main tax benefit of owning a house is that the imputed rental income homeowners receive is not taxed.
-Although that income is not taxed, homeowners still may deduct mortgage interest and property tax payments as well as certain other expenses from their federal taxable income.
+Although that income is not taxed, homeowners still may deduct mortgage interest and property tax payments, as well as certain other expenses from their federal taxable income if they itemize their deductions.
 Additionally, homeowners may exclude, up to a limit, the capital gain they realize from the sale of a home.

-Homeowners may deduct both mortgage interest and property tax payments as well as certain other expenses from their federal income tax.
+Homeowners may deduct both mortgage interest and property tax payments as well as certain other expenses from their federal income tax if they itemize their deductions.
 In a well-functioning income tax, all income would be taxable and all costs of earning that income would be deductible.
 Thus, in a well-functioning income tax, there should be deductions for mortgage interest and property taxes.
 However, our current system does not tax the imputed rental income that homeowners receive, so the justification for giving a deduction for the costs of earning that income is not clear.

 Finally, homeowners may exclude, up to a limit, the capital gain they realize from the sale of a home.
 All of these benefits are worth more to taxpayers in higher-income tax brackets than to those in lower brackets.